india-kerle/spancat/README.md

-# Training spaCy's spancat component in Python :snake:
+# Training spaCy's spancat component in Python 🐍

 The code behind [this medium article on training spaCy's spancat component in Python](https://medium.com/all-you-can-heat/developing-a-heat-pump-installer-proximity-indicator-6188e321f709).

 To download the dataset used in this article, sign up to kaggle and [download the .csv dataset here](https://www.kaggle.com/datasets/debasisdotcom/name-entity-recognition-ner-dataset).

-## Set up :hammer:
+## Set up 🛠️

 1. **Clone this git repo:** `git clone https://github.com/india-kerle/skills_taxonomy.git`
 2. **Create your conda environment:** `conda create --name spancat_training`